 Option modules are subject to availability, which includes recruiting sufficient student numbers to run successfully.

 Field Project (throughout the year)

 Students will be introduced to Field Project requirements during the Face-to-Face week in Oxford.
 The Field Project will consolidate and further develop the skills gained during the taught modules by enabling students to apply them to their own research topic and undertake their own field work, subject to the approval of the Course Director.
 The bulk of the work will take place later in the year however students will be strongly encouraged to begin preparations for their project early on and will submit a proposal for approval.
 The Field Project consists of 1 month preparation time, 1-2 weeks full-time (or equivalent) field work and 1 month project writing for submission in September.
 A 1000 word journal will also be included.
 The final Field Project report of 5000 words is worth 20 CATS points.

 Four one-hour online tutorials will be provided to help students design, develop and implement their projects.
 Two of these tutorials will be taken with a Project Tutor with expertise in the field that the student wishes to specialise in.

 The course is assessed on a modular basis, with assessments reflecting the learning objectives of the course.
 Students are required to submit:

-The Department offers a full residential and catering facillity, with a range of both 3 and 4-star campus accommodation.
-'Number 12', our recently refurbished Victorian on Wellington Square, right next to Rewley House, offers 9 superior en-suite bedrooms.
+The Department offers a full residential and catering facility, with a range of both 3 and 4-star campus accommodation.
+'Number 12', the Department's recently refurbished Victorian townhouse on Wellington Square, right next to Rewley House, offers superior en-suite bedrooms.